brianhuster/live-preview.nvim/README.md

         start = 'LivePreview', -- Command to start the live preview server and open the default browser. stop = 'StopPreview', -- Command to stop the live preview.
     },
-    port = 5500, -- Port to run the live preview server on.
-Default is 5500 browser = {}, -- Table of browsers to open the live preview in.
-By default, it will use the default browser of your system.
-This option is only configurable on Neovim 0.10.2 and later.
+    port = 5500, -- Port to run the live preview server on. browser = 'default', -- Terminal command to open the browser for live-previewing (eg. 'firefox', 'flatpak run com.vivaldi.Vivaldi').
+By default, it will use the default browser.
 }
 ```